yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 Read more [about DRL Threshold here]({{< ref "/tyk-oss-gateway/configuration.md#drl_threshold" >}})

-Redis rate limiter, provides 100% accuracy, however instead of using the token bucket algorithm it uses the sliding window log algorithm.
+The Redis rate limiter provides 100% accuracy, however instead of using the token bucket algorithm it uses the sliding window log algorithm.
 This means that if there is a user who abuses the rate limit, this user's requests will be limited until they start respecting the rate limit.
 In other words, requests that return 429 will count towards their rate limit counter.

 ### Leaky bucket rate limiter